ordina-jworks/ordina-jworks.github.io/_posts/2019-04-01-vuzix-blade.md

 ## Introduction

-As we are strong believers in the impact that Augmented Reality will have in a business setting, we were eager to get started building things.
-But this requires getting your hands on some actual hardware!
+As we are strong believers about the impact that Augmented Reality will have in a business setting, we were eager to get started building things.
+But this required getting our hands on some actual hardware!
 We acquired some budget and went looking for 'affordable' smart glasses to experiment with.

 We were following the Vuzix for quite some time as they seemed market leader in wearable head mounted technology.
 The type of devices they were producing didn't have the coolness factor we were hoping for.

 And along came the Vuzix Blade...
 This looked like a real game changer.
 Something someone would actually wear on their face!

-After acquiring the budget, ( thanks Ordina! ) we ordered one unit.

 <div class="responsive-video">
     <iframe width="1164" height="655" src="https://www.youtube.com/embed/V-OxzjsB2s0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>